pytorch/serve/kubernetes/README.md

 * helm - [Installation](https://helm.sh/docs/intro/install/)

-## Cluster setup
+## EKS Cluster setup

-Is you have an existing kubernetes cluster setup you may skip this section and skip ahead to driver installation.
+Is you have an existing EKS / Kubernetes cluster you may skip this section and skip ahead to driver installation.
+Ensure you have your AWS CLI configured with the credentials of an account with appropriate permissions.

+The following steps would create a EKS cluster, install all the required driver for NVIDIA GPU, EFS

-### Setup IAM Roles & Policies
+#### Setup IAM Roles & Policies

-### Subscribe to EKS-optimized AMI with GPU Support in the AWS Marketplace
+#### Subscribe to EKS-optimized AMI with GPU Support in the AWS Marketplace

 Subscribe [here](https://aws.amazon.com/marketplace/pp/B07GRHFXGM)

-### Driver Installation
+#### Driver Installation

 * NVIDIA Driver
 * EFS-CSI Driver

-### Setup EFS
+### EFS Backed Model Store Setup

 We need EFS for Snapshot & Model store.
 The `./setup_efs.sh` script created the needed EFS resources.